-Salon’s groundbreaking stories on the Ken Starr investigation challenge the conventional wisdom laid down by the mainstream media’s wolfpack mindset
+Salon’s groundbreaking stories on the Starr investigation challenge the Beltway media’s conventional wisdom

 This article appeared in the June 1998 issue of The American Journalism Review as a sidebar to Salon: The best zine on the Net?